 An Excellence Ringette Stakeholder meeting took place November 17, 2019.
 A summary of that meeting can be found below.
 The contributions of the participants will help Ringette Alberta develop an Excellence Ringette implementation plan.

 The proposed Excellence Ringette context will prepare athletes for the environment they can expect within Ringette Canada’s High Performance programs, while being mindful of their stage of development.
 This includes helping an athlete simply become their best, whatever that may be, or for some, to prepare to play in the National Ringette League, to play at the Canada Games for their province and internationally for Canada on the Jr. and Sr. National Teams.

 Each athlete’s development plan will take a long-term view and consider goal setting, on-ice and off-ice training, being challenged in competition, progress assessment, tracking, reporting, injury prevention and management, nutrition, sleep and recovery, growth, maturation and more.

 Each program will include the support of an Integrated Service Team with sport science and sport medicine specialists.

-Entry to this program is not a try out for limited roster spots.
-Entry is based on an athlete’s readiness for the training program and creating reasonably similar training groups.
+Enrollment in Excellence Ringette is not a try out for limited roster spots.
+Entry is based on an athlete’s willingness to commit to the training and competition plan and having the necessary tools.

-Athletes in this program should anticipate spending considerable time on the ice or in training while younger athletes will still be provided time to remain a multi-sport athlete if that is their choice.
+Athletes in this context should anticipate spending considerable time on the ice or in training while younger athletes will still be provided time to remain a multi-sport athlete if that is their choice.